Chat with us, powered by LiveChat Headless Commerce: How Businesses Can Leverage It!

 1. Shopify Plus

-One of the popular eCommerce platforms, Shopify Plus offers headless capabilities.
+One of the popular eCommerce platforms, Shopify Plus, offers headless capabilities.
 Shopify Plus allows businesses to decouple the front-end from the back-end through storefront APIs.

 Shopify Plus allows brands to create fast and interactive storefronts for mobile, video games, and other platforms.
 It also interfaces seamlessly with systems, including CMS, ERP, PIM, and CRM.
-It works best for corporate enterprises and mid-market.
+It works best for corporate enterprises and the mid-market.

 Feature Description